berkeley-scf/tutorial-databases/R-and-Python.md

 title: Working with big data in R and Python
 ---

-# Working with big data in R and Python

 This section aims to provide an overview of working with large datasets in R and (to a lesser extent) Python.
 Given the scope of topics, this is not meant to be a detailed treatment of each topic.